vnastl/vnastl.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Check out our new insights on "Limits to scalable evaluation at the frontier: LLM as Judge won't beat twice the data" on arxiv.
+Check out our new insights on "Limits to scalable evaluation at the frontier: LLM as Judge won't beat twice the data" on arxiv. :sparkles: